1994 Peters NSW Open

-The 1994 Peters NSW Open was a combined men's and women's tennis tournament played on outdoor hard courts at the NSW Tennis Centre in Sydney, Australia that was part of the World Series of the 1994 ATP Tour and of Tier II of the 1994 WTA Tour.
+The 1994 Peters NSW Open was a combined men's and women's tennis tournament played on outdoor hard courts at the White City Stadium in Sydney, Australia that was part of the World Series of the 1994 ATP Tour and of Tier II of the 1994 WTA Tour.
 It was the 102nd edition of the tournament and was held from 10 January through 16 January 1994.
 Pete Sampras and Kimiko Date won the singles titles.